 Limited Assurance Reasonable Assurance 33L.
-The practitioner shall identify and assess risks of material misstatement: 33R. practitioner shall identify and assess of material misstatement: (a) At the G Para.
-A7 HG statement level; and (Ref: 9-A80) (a) At the GHG statement level; and (Ref: Para.
-A79-A80) ' , erial types of emissions and es, (Ref: Para.
+The practitioner shall identify and assess risks of material misstatement: practitioner shall identify and assess of material misstatement: (a) At the GHG statement level; and (Ref: Para.
+A79-A80) (a) At the GHG statement level; and (Ref: Para.
+A79-A80) (b) For material types of emissions and disclosures, (Ref: Para.
 A81) (b) At the assertion level for material types of emissions and disclosures, (Ref: Para.
-A81-A82) as the basis for designing and performing procedures whose nature, timing and extent: as the basis for designing and performing procedures whose nature, timing and extent: ' , onsive to assessed risks of misstatement; and (Ref: Para.
-A83) ' ' e practitioner to obtain limited te about whether the GHG (c) Are responsive to assessed risks of material misstatement; and respects nt is prepared, in all material in accordance with the e criteria. (d) Allow the practitioner to obtain reasonable assurance about whether the GHG statement is prepared, in all material respects, in accordance with the applicable criteria.
+A81-A82) the basis for designing and performing cedures whose nature, timing and ent: proc the basis for designing and performing sedures whose nature, timing and ent: (Ref: Para.
+A83) (c) Are responsive to assessed risks of material misstatement; and (c) Are responsive to assessed risks of material misstatement; and (d) Allow the practitioner to obtain limited assurance about whether the GHG statement is prepared, in all material respects, in accordance with the applicable criteria. (d) Allow the practitioner to obtain reasonable assurance about whether the GHG statement is prepared, in all material respects, in accordance with the applicable criteria.